How to Work with GALs and Parenting Evaluators

 protection orders, no-contact orders, including the petition for protection order and any declarations you used to get the order (even if the orders have expired)

-pictures of you or the children with bruises or injuries
+photos of you or the children with bruises or injuries

 apology or hate letters the other parent wrote you